JNRowe/jnrowe.github.io/thoughts/disconnect.rst

   interesting insights from the SV bubble anyway.

 I’ll still catch up from a couple of, in my opinion, trusted sources.
-That is to say I’ll dip in to a few categories on BBC news and perhaps visit The Guardian’s site(although I do that considerably less over the past year according to my data).
+That is to say I’ll dip in to a few categories on :abbr:`BBC (British Broadcasting Corporation)` news and perhaps visit The Guardian’s site(although I do that considerably less over the past year according to my data).
 I also like to avail myself of a little `Russia Today`_ and `Al Jazeera`_ to keep the bias in check a touch.

 With a simple :pypi:`rdial` report I can also tell you that on an average internet connected day I can spend an hour reading news, friend’s blogs, sports